 Jazz dance is a common form of dance used in musical theatre and the commercial and entertainment industries.
-It has its roots in social dance and is heavily influenced by African-American traditions.
-Jazz dance technique is based on elements of ballet and modern dance and incorporates syncopation and isolations of the body.
+While it has its roots in social dance and is heavily influenced by African-American traditions, the technique is based on elements of ballet and modern dance, incorporating syncopation and isolations of the body.

 Students of all levels work on gaining strength, flexibility, endurance, coordination, musicality, and performance skills.
 Classes include a warm-up, technique exercises, across-the-floor exercises, choreography, and stretches.
-Various styles are covered throughout the term: Broadway, funky, lyrical, contemporary, thrash, and everything in between.
-Above all, Cadance classes allow students to work on their jazz dance technique in a fun, no-pressure atmosphere!
+Various styles are covered throughout the term, for example: Broadway, funky, lyrical, contemporary, thrash, and everything in between.
+Above all, Cadance classes allow students to work on their technique in a fun, no-pressure atmosphere!

-Introduce basic jazz movement vocabulary, dance terminology, and exploration of different styles of jazz dance technique.
+Introduce basic jazz dance movement vocabulary, dance terminology, and exploration of different styles.
 Focus on musicality, body placement, and isolations.
 The beginning student will learn fundamentals of chaîné turns, pirouettes, basic ballet barre exercises, and other loco-motor movements, such as ball change, jazz square, chassé, and cross ball change.

-Expand jazz movement vocabulary and dance terminology, continuing to explore the different styles of jazz dance technique.
+Expand jazz dance movement vocabulary and dance terminology, continuing to explore the different styles.
 Build performance skills, working on more complex choreography and across-the-floor combinations.
 The skills the intermediate dancer should have include single jazz pirouette, chaîné turns, jazz pas de bourrée, isolations, contractions, and flat back.

-Continue working on different styles of the jazz technique, learning stylized combinations that focus on style and performance.
+Continue working on different styles, learning stylized combinations that focus on style and performance.
 The more experienced dancer should be able to execute split leaps (grand jetés), center split leaps, double and triple pirouettes, and other advanced tricks such as kicks, leaps, and turns.